Patello femoral pain syndrome irritates the kneecap area.

 She has had operations on her wrists and knee.
 She presented first for treatment of her right patella some four months ago, having had moderately successful chiropractic treatment for her back and neck from a colleague who doesn't specialise in extremity conditions.

 Walking upstairs was particularly painful in her knee.
-The x-ray above confirmed the diagnosis: Mrs P has Patello Femoral Pain Syndrome but the underlying cause is chondrocalcinosis.
-Can you see the calcium deposits in the cartilage in her radiograph at the top of the page?
+The x-ray above confirmed the diagnosis: Mrs P has Patello Femoral Pain Syndrome but the underlying cause is chondrocalcinosis; calcium deposits in the cartilage

 Clarke's test is the definitive test for PFPS; it was strongly positive, particularly when the kneecap was pressed against the medial condyle.

 The chiropractic help for patello femoral pain syndrome is simple, non invasive and effective; nevertheless convincing scientific evidence of the value of any treatment, manipulative or medical, that is proven, is conspicuously absent in the literature.
 Strengthening of the vastus lateralis muscle was seen as an important long term part of the care.

 She responded remarkably quickly.
 I gave her the option of magnesium tablets, or a diet high in green leafy vegetables, especially spinach, hummus, sunflower seeds and dried beans.
 I'm glad she chose the latter.
 There are many other benefits from eating these foods, as Popeye well knew.